Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Terahertz is a real region of the electromagnetic spectrum, and terahertz research is scientifically interesting.

-But consumer terahertz therapy devices should be interpreted carefully.
+But consumer terahertz wellness devices should be interpreted carefully.

 The key safety idea is simple: